Skip to main content

 • zizmorunpinned-uses policy dryvist/*: ref-pin.

-• CodeQL — code scanning default setup on public repos only (free; private repos excluded to avoid the paid Code Security charge), managed as IaC in dryvist/tofu-github (per-repo, pending the provider resource).
+• CodeQL — code scanning default setup on public repos only (free; private repos excluded to avoid the paid Code Security charge), managed as IaC in tofu-github (per-repo, pending the provider resource).
 No committed query-filter config; same-org @main false positives (github/codeql#18316) are dismissed in the code scanning UI.

 • OSV-Scanner — reports dependency vulnerabilities, not ref pinning, so @main is never flagged.